2021 All-Ireland Senior Hurling Championship

-The 2021 All-Ireland Senior Hurling Championship was the 134th staging of the All-Ireland Senior Hurling Championship, the Gaelic Athletic Association's premier inter-county hurling tournament, since its establishment in 1887.
-The championship began on 26 June and ended on 22 August 2021.
+The 2021 All-Ireland Senior Hurling Championship (SHC) was the 134th staging of the All-Ireland Senior Hurling Championship, the Gaelic Athletic Association's premier inter-county hurling tournament, since its establishment in 1887.
+The competition began on 26 June and ended on 22 August 2021.

 Antrim, having won the 2020 Joe McDonagh Cup, returned to the Leinster Championship for the first time since the 2015 competition.
-Limerick entered the championship as the defending champions.
+Limerick entered the competition as the defending champion.

-The All-Ireland final was played on 22 August 2021 at Croke Park in Dublin, between Limerick and Cork, in what was their first ever meeting in a final.
-Limerick won the match with a display that is regarded by many to be one of the greatest performances by a team in an All Ireland Final.
-Limerick showed immense dominance in the first half opening a 13 point gap, the scores 3-18 to 1-11 at the interval.
-This dominance would continue in the second half in more subdued fashion but Limerick still managed to extend their lead to 16 by the final whistle, the full time score 3-32 to 1-22.
-This was the first time in history that Limerick claimed back to back championships, their 10th championship title overall and third title in four seasons.
+The final was played on 22 August 2021 at Croke Park in Dublin, between Limerick and Cork, in what was their first ever meeting in a final.
+Limerick won the match with a display that is regarded by many to be one of the greatest performances by a team in an All-Ireland Final.
+Limerick showed immense dominance in the first half opening a 13-point gap, the scores 3–18 to 1–11 at the interval.
+This dominance would continue in the second half in more subdued fashion but Limerick still managed to extend their lead to 16 by the final whistle, the full time score 3–32 to 1–22.
+This was the first time that Limerick won consecutive editions of this competition, the team's an overall tenth tenth title, as well as a third title in four seasons.

-Cork's Patrick Horgan was the championship's top scorer with 0-54.
+Cork's Patrick Horgan was the championship's top scorer with 0–54.

-Limerick captain Declan Hannon also made history becoming only the second captain after the legendary Christy Ring to lift the Liam MacCarthy Cup on three separate occasions.
+Limerick captain Declan Hannon became only the second captain after the legendary Christy Ring to lift the Liam MacCarthy Cup on three separate occasions.

 Format change

 In December 2020, a plan by the Central Competitions Control Committee (CCCC) was approved by the GAA's management committee.
-The plan saw the introduction of a new format, with the championship being run on a provincial knock-out/qualifier basis, in line with the pre-2018 format, thus resulting in the provincial round robins being discarded.
+The plan saw the re-introduction of the provincial knock-out/qualifier system, in line with the pre-2018 format, thus resulting in the provincial round robins being temporarily discarded.
 Relegation to and promotion from the Joe McDonagh Cup was re-introduced.
 The two beaten Leinster quarter-final teams are due to play a preliminary qualifier round, with the losers dropping to the McDonagh Cup and winners progressing to round 1 of the qualifiers.

 Round 1 of the qualifiers will feature the playoff winners playing a Munster quarter-finalist or semi-finalist, and a Leinster semi-finalist playing a Munster quarter-finalist or semi-finalist.

 Round 2 of the qualifiers will feature the Round 1 winners playing a Munster or Leinster semi-finalist, with the winners advancing to the All-Ireland quarter-finals.

 The draws for the hurling championship were delayed until 19 and 20 April 2021 due to the COVID-19 pandemic.